deepforest package#

 deepforest.dataset.get_transform(augment)[source]#

-Albumentations transformation of bounding boxs
+Albumentations transformation of bounding boxs.

 deepforest.evaluate module#

-Evaluation module
+Evaluation module.

 deepforest.evaluate.compute_class_recall(results)[source]#

-Given a set of evaluations, what proportion of predicted boxes match.
 True boxes which are not matched to predictions do not count against accuracy.

-deepforest.evaluate.evaluate(predictions, ground_df, root_dir, iou_threshold=0.4, savedir=None)[source]#
+deepforest.evaluate.evaluate_boxes(predictions, ground_df, root_dir, iou_threshold=0.4, savedir=None)[source]#

-Image annotated crown evaluation routine submission can be submitted as a .shp, existing pandas dataframe or .csv path
+Image annotated crown evaluation routine submission can be submitted as a .shp, existing pandas dataframe or .csv path.

 • predictions – a pandas dataframe, if supplied a root dir is needed to give the relative path of files in df.name.
 The labels in ground truth and predictions must match.
 If one is numeric, the other must be numeric.